Sheep Production in Saskatchewan

 Sheep have been a part of Saskatchewan's economy for nearly 140 years, with the first sheep arriving on the Canadian prairies in the early 1800's.
-While the sheep population has shifted with changing times in agriculture, Saskatchewan's inventory has steadily risen since 1986 to a current provincial inventory which is the fourth largest in the country.
+While the sheep population has shifted with changing times in agriculture, Saskatchewan's breeding flock is the fourth largest in the country.

-Saskatchewan enjoys a relatively low cost grain for feedlot lamb, with a few larger finishing operations found in the province.
-Lamb makes it's way to Canadian and USA markets via order buyers, feedlots and public auctions such as the large sales in Moose Jaw, Prince Albert and Yorkton, or through the assembly service of the Saskatchewan Sheep Development board.
+Saskatchewan enjoys a relatively low cost of production.
+Lamb makes it way to various markets via order buyers, feedlots and public auctions such as the large sales in Moose Jaw, Saskatoon and Yorkton, or through the assembly service of the Saskatchewan Sheep Development board.

-Prices for Saskatchewan slaughter lamb maintained a steady and strong market in 1996 and early 1997, with all indicators pointing to a continued strong market.
-Shrinking sheep inventories outside Canada and North America point to a strong future in lamb production.
-Farm cash receipts from lamb and wool production total over $4 million each year in Saskatchewan, with slight increase on an annual basis.
+Prices for Saskatchewan slaughter lamb maintained a steady and strong market in the last several years with all indicators pointing to a continued strong marktet.
+Shrinking sheep inventories outside Canada and North America also point to a strong future in lamb production.

 Sheep production remains a viable low-cost alternative within sustainable agriculture.
 A relatively low cost of entry, a higher biological efficiency (more than 1 offspring), and additional income opportunity areas such as wool and dairy make sheep production more attractive.
 In addition, sheep are a positive ecological grazing control, where they are used to manage weeds such as leafy spurge and others found in emerging reseeded forests.
-As far as grazing requirements go, you can graze 7 sheep for every cow pastured.
+The stocking rate or density for pasture grazing is 6 sheep for every one cow.

-While the consumption of lamb is relatively low in Canada (1.7 pounds per year in 1995), the opportunity to increase market share in North America is two-fold.
-Saskatchewan and Canadian lamb is higher quality than products imported from New Zealand and Australia, and the growing population of traditional lamb-eaters provides a ready-made consumer market.
+While the consumption of lamb is relatively low in Canada (approximately 1 kg per year), the opportunity to increase market share in North America is two-fold.
+Saskatchewan and Canadian lamb is more desirable than products imported and our growing population of traditional lamb-eaters provides a ready-made consumer market.

 Sheep production is not without it's challenges, including predator problems and the need to reach economies of size to supply markets on a continual basis.
 In addition sheep are sometimes overlooked as an opportunity in agriculture, a factor which has been slowly addressed in recent years.

-In addition to progressive sheep producers, the provincial industry is comprised of three associations which represent various sub-sectors, the largest of which is the Saskatchewan Sheep Development Board (SSDB).
-With its office in Saskatoon, has the provincial mandate for industry development and is considered the voice of the industry.
-With five board members elected from five regions across the province, the SSDB administers a checkoff with funds from ID tag sales which support market development, promotion, extension and producer seminars.
-Other activity includes liaison with government departments, prioritizing research needs, a leafy spurge grazing project, and other public relation activities.
+Saskatchewan Sheep Development Board (SSDB) with its office in Saskatoon, has the provincial mandate for industry development and is considered the voice of the industry.
+With five board members elected from five regions across the province, the SSDB administers a levy with funds from ID tag sales which support market development, promotion, extension and producer seminars.
+Other activity includes liaison with government departments, prioritizing research needs, and other public relation activities.